Smiles, grimaces in New Jersey with first-ever legal Super Bowl bets

 Similar scenes were likely playing out in the other states where sports betting is now legally operating: Delaware, West Virginia, Rhode Island, Pennsylvania, Mississippi and one tribal casino in New Mexico.

-Patel’s money was on the Rams, “because I’m tired of seeing Tom Brady win,” she said of the New England Patriots’ quarterback, whose five previous Super Bowl wins are the most of any quarterback in NFL history.
+Patel had backed the Rams, “because I’m tired of seeing Tom Brady win,” she said of the New England Patriots’ quarterback, who now has six Super Bowl wins to his name, the most of any quarterback in NFL history.

-The odds were against her.
-More than 80 percent of the money wagered with FanDuel was on the Patriots at the start of the game.
+She made up for that loss, however, with her winning bet that the Patriots would score the first field goal.

 Mike Yang, 45, had money on New England.
 In the past, he used a bookie, but he prefers legal betting because it is safer and winners can cash out at the counter as soon as the game ends.